5 Fun Historic Facts About the Stunning Cincinnati Club - McHale's Events and Catering Skip to main content

 Let’s get to know all there is to know about this intricate, opulently designed historic venue, shall we?
 Here are a few fun historic facts we love about the building that will give you a true feel for the character of the venue!

-The Cincinnati Club was built in 1923 but acquired the Phoenix, constructed in the 1800s.
+The Cincinnati Club was built in 1923 and acquired the Phoenix, constructed in the 1890s.

 Designing and building the Cincinnati Club was a project of the famous Cincinnati architect Samuel Hannaford.
 He’s the same architect who created the famous Cincinnati Music Hall, which is one of the most iconic venues in the city!
 He must have known what he was doing.